 This will give you some of the logistics and information you will need to run a paper roller coaster contest like mine.

-I purchase the paper roller coaster track templates from: http://www.paperrollercoasters.com The templates are inexpensive and reusable.
+I purchased the paper roller coaster track templates from: http://www.paperrollercoasters.com The templates are inexpensive and reusable.
 Read the copy and use license that comes with templates.
-One set of templates per teacher.
+One set of templates per classroom.
 I'm not affiliated with "paperrollercoaster.com."
 I teach physics at Albemarle High School.

 I have two sets of contest rules so I can alternate years.

 The dimensions of the coaster are chosen for a couple of reasons.

 For the cyclone, (2012B contest,) track design I gave each student:

 Here is what I gave for the other, (2012A contest,) non-cyclone, paper coaster contest.

 I do not use the strap pieces because the coaster tracks are not going to last that long.
 Humidity can quickly affect the stiffness of the wall of the track pieces.
 If it is a problem, use the strap pieces.
 If you look closely at my paper box sized coaster, the walls of the track have curled.
 This is due to summer humidity in my room and because I do not have a strap across the top of each track piece.

 There are two ways to distribute templates.
 One is to have them laid out on the counter with a number in front of each stack telling the students how many to take.
 I also have some grouped and sorted into what I call a "track pack."
 I place these track packs in paper boxes.
 I'll use the presorted track packs after I use up all the others.
 Below are some pictures of what the back counter of my room looks like.

 Before anyone receives a track pack, I make them commit to the project by signing in on the Google Form shown below.